 If the email seems unusual, especially if it is a company you do business with, the email is probably fake.
 Scammers and spammers often use trusted addresses to gain access to your PC.

 Be careful when using USB drives.
-Just as a real virus can jump from person to person, the install process and handshake used to connect a USB drive to a PC can transfer a virus to or from a PC to spread.
-Most antivirus programs are capable of checking USB drives when they are connected; please let the antivirus scans run and complete. …And never plug in a USB drive or flash card you don’t trust or “just found somewhere.”
+Just as an actual virus can jump from person to person, the install process and handshake used to connect a USB drive to a PC can transfer a virus to or from a PC to spread.
+Most antivirus programs can check USB drives when they connect; please let the antivirus scans run and complete.
+Please never plug in a USB drive or flash card you don’t trust or “just found somewhere.”

 Stop with all the pop-ups

 Pop-ups aren’t just annoying; they can often be misleading and dangerous.
 The primary concern is when a pop-up starts an installation process or mimics a known and trusted application.
 Rather than trusting the pop-up, contact your system administrator and close the window.
 Do not click OK, Apply, Continue, or whatever button the pop-up asks you to click.
 Start a full scan for viruses while you or your system administrator investigate.
 Better safe than sorry.